So, you’re planning to order a delivery of fresh, green sod to install, finally making your yard that lush oasis of your dreams.

 6. Level, Level, Level Before Sod Delivery

-Level out any imperfections on your lawn.
+To prepare for sod installation you need to level out any imperfections on your lawn before sod is delivered.
 You don’t want to sweat through all this hard work then realize later that there were low areas that weren't addressed or humps that you could stumble over.
 Some corrective grading before your sod delivery goes a long way.

 7. Check Your Irrigation System Before Sod Delivery